Hyperband: A Novel Bandit-Based Approach to Hyperparameter Optimization: Algorithm

-\ouralg extends the \succhalv algorithm proposed for hyperparameter optimization in \citet{JamiesonTalwalkar2015} and calls it as a subroutine.
-The idea behind the original \succhalv algorithm follows directly from its name: uniformly allocate a budget to a set of hyperparameter configurations, evaluate the performance of all configurations, throw out the worst half, and repeat until one configurations remains.
+\ouralg extends the \succhalv algorithm proposed for hyperparameter optimization by \citet{JamiesonTalwalkar2015} and calls it as a subroutine.
+The idea behind the original \succhalv algorithm follows directly from its name: uniformly allocate a budget to a set of hyperparameter configurations, evaluate the performance of all configurations, throw out the worst half, and repeat until one configuration remains.
 The algorithm allocates exponentially more resources to more promising configurations.
 Unfortunately, \succhalv requires the number of configurations $n$ as an input to the algorithm.
-Given some finite time budget $B$ (e.g. an hour of training time to choose a hyperparameter configuration), $B/n$ resources are allocated on average across the configurations.
+Given some finite budget $B$ (e.g., an hour of training time to choose a hyperparameter configuration), $B/n$ resources are allocated on average across the configurations.
 However, for a fixed $B$, it is not clear a priori whether we should (a) consider many configurations (large $n$) with a small average training time; or (b) consider a small number of configurations (small $n$) with longer average training times.

 We use a simple example to better understand this tradeoff.
 Figure~\ref{fig:envelope} shows the validation loss as a function of total resources allocated for two configurations with terminal validation losses $\nu_1$ and $\nu_2$.
-The shaded areas bound the maximum deviation from the terminal validation loss and will be referred to as ``envelope'' functions.
-It is possible to differentiate between the two configurations when the envelopes diverge.
-Simple arithmetic shows that this happens when the width of the envelopes is less than $\nu_2-\nu_1$, i.e. when the intermediate losses are guaranteed to be less than $\frac{\nu_2-\nu_1}{2}$ away from the terminal losses.
+The shaded areas bound the maximum deviation of the intermediate losses from the terminal validation loss and will be referred to as ``envelope'' functions.\footnote{These envelope functions are guaranteed to exist; see discussion in Section~\ref{sec:theory_assumptions} where we formally define these envelope (or $\gamma$) functions.} It is possible to distinguish between the two configurations when the envelopes no longer overlap.
+Simple arithmetic shows that this happens when the width of the envelopes is less than $\nu_2-\nu_1$, i.e., when the intermediate losses are guaranteed to be less than $\frac{\nu_2-\nu_1}{2}$ away from the terminal losses.
 There are two takeaways from this observation: more resources are needed to differentiate between the two configurations when either (1) the envelope functions are wider or (2) the terminal losses are closer together.